tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

 After realizing how many routes to resources and their corresponding relationships had to be made, I was thinking that the methods of fetching data were the same.
-In an attempt to minimize copy-paste and automate the selection of API resources, this library was born.
+In an attempt to minimize copy-paste and automate the selection of API resources, this library came to.
 Decided to partially follow the [JSON:API](https://jsonapi.org/format/) specification to allow for expressive and efficient queries.

-Similar tools most likely exist, but this was an academic endeavour.
+Similar and more robust tools most likely already exist, but this was an academic endeavour.
 Been itching to solve this problem for a while now.
-Would like to make it more modular in the future -- right now most of the framework is quite monolithic and has a hard dependency on Doctrine for building cross-platform SQL queries.
-Happy to make it work, at least.

 ## Dependecies